 - less than 3 miles by foot or bicycle;

 - more than 50 miles by train and/or public transport; and

 - intermediate or rural journeys may require car travel, but alternatives (such as video-conferencing) are always sought

-When have no alternative to flying, we will offset the carbon generated by our flight via fellow B Corp Climate Care.
+When we have no alternative to flying, we will offset the carbon generated by our flight via fellow B Corp Climate Care.